-And always, always sign a contract, everything has to be in writing.
+And always, always sign a contract; everything has to be in writing.

 You will also need to go to the construction site yourself on a daily basis, if possible.
-Sometimes it takes just a few hours to do a mistake that afterwards can be quite difficult to undo.
+Sometimes it takes just a few hours to do a mistake that afterward can be quite difficult to undo.
 Sometimes it takes just misreading a part of a project or reading it differently from what was intended.
 Different people, different views.

-Visit the house and then go home and imagine how you think a certain bathroom will turn out and how you would like it to look.
+Visit the house, and then go home and imagine how you think a certain bathroom will turn out and how you would like it to look.
 After you thought about it and made up your mind, go to the store and choose the different materials you need.
 If imagining is not for you, try to get some help at the store, show them the plans and ask for some opinions.

 The builder knows his trade.
 If you chose well, you shouldn’t worry so much if everything is being done properly and you should leave to the experts most of the decisions of how to do this or that or what kind of material to use.
 If you try to check every detail, the house will probably be nightmare material before you are through.

 Make sure the builder is sticking to the calendar for the construction and that he is not falling behind.
-Sometimes it’s necessary to remind the building company the schedule in the contract.
+Sometimes it’s necessary to remind the building company of the schedule in the contract.

 © 2011 Joana e Bruno